standaniels2003-stack/Magneto-Optical-Microsope/README.md

 # Magneto-Optical-Microsope

-This is the Repository for my internship at FELIX
+This repository contains all code, data structures, LaTeX summaries, notes and experimental logs for my internship at the FELIX Laboratory (Radboud University).
+The project focuses on magneto-optical microscopy and related experimental and theoretical work.

-# Repository Structure:
+## Repository Structure:

 ```bash
 Magneto-Optical-Microsope/
 │